-Exploring the Future of Clean Energy Siting on American Farmland: USDA and DOE’s Virtual Listening Sessions
+Clean Energy on Farmland: USDA and DOE’s Virtual Listening Sessions

-In a pioneering initiative, the U.S. Department of Agriculture (USDA), in collaboration with the U.S. Department of Energy (DOE), is spearheading a series of virtual listening sessions.
-The primary goal is to garner insights into the benefits and challenges associated with the growing trend of siting clean energy projects on agricultural lands and rural communities across America.
-This blog will delve into the details of this innovative approach and shed light on the potential implications for farmers, rural Americans, the renewable energy sector, and other stakeholders.
+The U.S. Department of Agriculture (USDA), in collaboration with the U.S. Department of Energy (DOE), is spearheading a series of virtual listening sessions with the goal to gather more info on benefits and challenges of clean energy projects on agricultural lands and rural communities across America.

 Stakeholder-Specific Listening Sessions: